JakeWharton/mkvdts2ac3/README.markdown

 Installation
 ------------
-1. If you have `git` installed, you can just run
+If you have `git` installed, you can just run
 `git clone git://github.com/JakeWharton/mkvdts2ac3.git`.
-Otherwise you
-    can click the "Download" link on the GitHub project page and download an archive and extract its contents.
+Otherwise you can click the "Download" link on the GitHub project page and download an archive and extract its contents.

-2.  `cd` into the directory and you need to set the main script as executable by running the following command: chmod +x mkvdts2ac3.sh

-3.  *(Optional)* If you want easy access to the script from any directory you can copy the `mkvdts2ac3.sh` file to a directory in your PATH variable or else append the script's directory to the PATH variable.
+Optional: If you want easy access to the script from any directory you can copy or symlink the `mkvdts2ac3.sh` file to a directory in your PATH variable or else append the script's directory to the PATH variable.

 Usage
 =====